 In terms of API, there are two stable entry points:

 #.
 The JSON output when you use it as a command line tool from any language or when you call the scancode.cli.scancode function from a Python script.

 #.
 Otherwise the scancode.cli.api module provides a simple function if you are only interested in calling a certain service on a given file (such as license detection or copyright detection)

-There is a bug in virtualenv https://github.com/pypa/virtualenv/issues/457 that is now fixed but has not been extensively tested for ScanCode.
+There was a bug in virtualenv https://github.com/pypa/virtualenv/issues/457 that is now fixed and has been extensively tested for ScanCode.

 When scanning binaries, the line numbers are just a relative indication of where a detection was found: there is no such thing as lines in a binary.
 The numbers reported are based on the strings extracted from the binaries, typically broken as new lines with each NULL character.